Salix x fragilis f. Vitellina ‘Chermesina’

 fragilis = fragile (brittle) chermesina = crimson

-This German cultivar of the Fragile Willow forms a tall, columnar tree, growing to at least 50ft.
+This German male cultivar of the Fragile Willow forms a tall, columnar tree, growing to at least 50ft.
 Noted for its crimson young stems in winter and orange stems in summer, so it’s often coppiced every 1-2 years to encourage vigorous colorful new growth.
 Can be also be pollarded.
 Grow in full sun to get best color, in moist or wet soil.
 Do not plant near drainage pipes/septic systems.
-Often confused with S. alba 'Britzensis' in Public Gardens and nurseries--easy to tell which it is by bending second-year wood backwards--if it snaps easily, it's 'Chermesina'.
-Also, the young leaves of 'Britzensis', especially on coppiced plants, have lots of silvery-gray hairs (as does S. alba).
+Often confused with 'Britzensis' in Public Gardens and nurseries--easy to tell the young leaves of 'Britzensis' have lots of silvery-gray hairs, especially on coppiced plants.
+On mature trees it produces lots of long yellow catkins that are produced near the top of the tree!
 Hardy to Zone 4.

 USES: winter ornamental, cut stems for winter displays, tall living structures.
 Makes a great alternative to Lombardy Poplar that is so disease prone.

 cultivar = cultivated variety, a selection of a species with distinguishing features.